-Norman farmhouses, narrow winding lanes, French street names, gourmet cuisine and tidy fields reflect the island's French connections, but in all other respects it remains resoundingly British.
-The capital, St Helier, is a pleasant town of squares and pedestrianised streets where shopping is made more attractive by the fact that the Channel Islands have low rates of duty and no V.A.T make shopping a popular pastime.
+Norman farmhouses, narrow winding lanes, French street names, gourmet cuisine and tidy fields reflect the island's French connections.
+Yet, in all other respects it remains resoundingly British.
+The capital, St Helier, is a pleasant town of squares and pedestrianised streets.
+Here, the Channel Islands low rates of duty and absent V.A.T make shopping a popular pastime.

 Become our Jersey Travel Expert